wtetsu/gaze/README.md

 ---

-Software development often requires us to execute the same command by hand!
+Software development often requires us to repeatedly execute the same command manually.

-Let's say you're writing a simple Python script.
-You create a.py, write five lines of code, and run `python a.py`.
-If the result isn't perfect, you edit a.py and run `python a.py` again.
+For example, when writing a simple Python script, you may create a.py file, write a few lines of code, and run `python a.py`.
+If the result isn't what you expected, you edit a.py and run `python a.py` again.

 Again and again...

-Then you may find yourself switching back and forth between the editor and terminal, typing the same command over and over.
+As a result, you may find yourself constantly switching between the editor and terminal, typing the same command repeatedly.

-That's totally waste of time and energy🙄
+This can be frustrating and a waste of time and energy🙄

 ---